sahilvyas29/sophomore/README.md

     return true, nil
 }
 ```

-#### Parameters:
+- **Parameters**:

-- **operator (string)**: The account designated to receive transfer approval for the specified NFT.
+    - `operator (string)`: The account designated to receive transfer approval for the specified NFT.

-- **tokenId (string)**: The unique identifier that pinpoints the NFT for which authorization is being granted.
+    - `tokenId (string)`: The unique identifier that pinpoints the NFT for which authorization is being granted.

-**Return Values:(bool, error)**: The method indicates success or failure through a boolean value, accompanied by an error object if any issues arise during the approval process.
+- **Return Values:(bool, error)**: The method indicates success or failure through a boolean value, accompanied by an error object if any issues arise during the approval process.

-### SetApprovalForAll Function Walkthrough
+##### b).
+SetApprovalForAll

-The SetApprovalForAll method within the Kalp ecosystem empowers NFT (Non-Fungible Token) owners to confer blanket approval to designated accounts (operators).
-This grants the operator the ability to transfer all of the owner's NFTs, acting as a powerful tool for managing large collections or streamlining specific use cases.
+The **SetApprovalForAll** method enables an NFT owner to grant an account the ability to manage all of their NFTs, making it easier to handle large collections.

 ```go
 func (c *TokenERC721Contract) SetApprovalForAll(ctx kalpsdk.TransactionContextInterface, operator string, approved bool) (bool, error) {